Three held in Delhi for harbouring man wanted by UP Police in Umesh Pal murder case | Law-Order

 According to the police, Avtar Singh -- a man they arrested in a case registered under the Arms Act -- disclosed that he had supplied 10 weapons to Khalid and Jeeshan. ''We launched a manhunt and deployed sources.
 Based on a secret input, on March 28, Khalid and Jeeshan were arrested from Delhi's Sheikh Sarai.
 Two weapons and live cartridges were also seized from them,'' a senior police officer said.

-During the investigation, the duo disclosed that they had provided shelter to Asad and Ghulam, wanted by Uttar Pradeh Police in the Umesh Pal murder case, he said.
+During the investigation, the duo disclosed that they had provided shelter to Asad and Ghulam, wanted by Uttar Pradesh Police in the Umesh Pal murder case, he said.

 The FIR was registered on Saturday at Prayagraj's Dhoomanganj police station in which two more persons -- Mohammad Sabir and Rakesh alias Nakesh alias Lala -- have been named, the police said in a statement.